-Home > Technical analysis > Technical indicators > Displaced Moving Average
+Home > Technical analysis > Indicators and oscillators > Displaced Moving Average

 Displaced Moving Average

-The Displaced Moving Average is use for phasing, for re-directing the data, for cycle estimation or just as a moving average trading system.
+The Displaced Moving Average is used for phasing, re-directing the data, cycle estimation or just as a moving average trading system.
 It takes the ongoing moving average and moves it backward (or forward) in time.

-The first number in the study defines the period of a simple moving average - for example, 28 days - the second parameter specifies the shift period - for example, 5 days.
-Enter a negative number to shift the moving average back - for example, 14 days.
-If the moving average is moved back, the rest part of the study is calculated with the moving average based on the available data for every day - for example, 13 days, 12 days, etc.
+The first number in the study defines the period of a simple moving average (e.g. 28 days).
+The second parameter specifies the shift period (e.g. 5 days).
+Enter a negative number to shift the moving average back (e.g. 14 days).
+If the moving average is moved back, the rest part of the study is calculated with the moving average based on the available data for every day (e.g. 13 days, 12 days, and so forth).

 Displaced Moving Average system can turn out to be rather helpful in valuing and placing of the cycles.